Mentions

 colour

-You can also inject the target’s entry with [entity:123|field:entry]
+You can also inject the target’s description with [entity:123|field:entry].
+This only injects the entry’s description, not the whole entry.

 Limitation

-, the target’s entry won’t include parsed mentions.
+While you can render a target’s description with [entity:123|field:entry], the target’s description won’t include parsed mentions.
 This is to avoid performance issues and crashing the servers with loops.
-This also only works for the entity’s entry, not for any of its posts.
+This also only works for the entry’s description, not for any of its articles.

-Parameters can also be passed along to the entity link.
-For example, specify which year and month get shown on a calendar with [calendar:100|params:year=2022&month=07]
+Parameters can also be passed along to the entry link.
+For example, specify which year and month get shown on a calendar with [calendar:100|params:year=2022&month=07].
+The same can be done with ordering sublists.
+For example, order family subfamilies by location name with [family:100|page:families|params:k=location.name&o=asc].

 These mentions can by styled with CSS and campaign styling.